michaelmacinnis/oh/doc/manual.md

 #### Block

 The most basic control structure in oh is the block.
-A block creates a new scope and evaluates to the value returned by the final command in the block.
+A block creates a new context and evaluates to the value returned by the final command in the block.

+##### Variables

+Variables can be created with the `define` command.
+A variable's value can be changed with the `set` (or, in the same context, `define`) command.
+With the exception of public variables, which are discussed later, a variable cannot be accessed outsid the context in which it was defined.

 The command,